Kai Residency

 2023 and 2022

-Maria Plotnikova (Kyiv/Barcelona)
+Maria Plotnikova (Kyiv/Chicago)

 Maria Plotnikova is a multidisciplinary visual artist who works with performance installations, video, painting, and drawing.
 The subjects of Plotnikova’s residency are related to the war in Ukraine.
 During her residency in Estonia, Plotnikova researched various attitudes towards the war.
 She also continued her ongoing project Cuts, reflecting on the experience she and other Ukrainians are currently going through.
+The residency was part of Estonian Creative Residencies Network LOORE programme.
+This LOORE grant was funded by Nordic Culture Point (Additional funding to support Ukrainian Artists, residency funding module of the Nordic-Baltic Mobility Programme for Culture).

 Ceci Moss (Los Angeles)